kniels5/cloud-foundry-rds-broker/README.md

 # AWS RDS Service Broker
-A configurable Cloud Foundry Service Broker, complying to version 2.4 of the interface specification :quy
+A configurable Cloud Foundry Service Broker, complying to version 2.8 of the interface specification

 * provision: The service broker will create a Amazon RDS database instance, parameters and password stored as tag with the instance
 * bind: search for the specified service instance with a matching tag and return the credentials.